GymkhanaIITH/GymkhanaIITH/docs/ONBOARDING.md

 The website is deployed on a container provided by Computer Centre (also known as ISAC).
 The Container runs Ubuntu 20.04 LTS as it's operating system.

-The website is deplyed using the NGINX Webserver.
+The website is deployed using the NGINX Webserver.
 It uses `git` as a version control system and for deployment.

 ### Making Changes